|||

 Hope this helps.

-Up next I am a writer designer “I’m never going to explain that.
-When you do an artistic flourish like that, to describe it, to explain it, would just… invalidate the whole stroke A Smallish Book about content design Me and Chelsea Larsson are writing a book together and publishing excerpts from the book as a fortnightly newsletter.
+Up next I am a writer designer There is one topic that makes me floopy.
+An ever-looming question, especially around the yuppie crowd, that drains me like a machete to the bottom of a young coconut.
+A Smallish Book about content design Me and Chelsea Larsson are writing a book together and publishing excerpts from the book as a fortnightly newsletter.
 Follow along!
 When you tell